acsellers/dr/README.md

 Things to Complain About
 ------------------------

-* Doc generates a lot of code currently, on the order of 110x the input.
+* Doctor generates a lot of code currently, on the order of 110x the input.

 * Advanced SQL features aren't well supported.